Non-separable Models with High-dimensional Data: Introduction

 The treatment variable being continuous imposes difficulties in both variable selection and post-selection inference.
-To address the former, we develop penalized local Maximum Likelihood and Least Square estimations (hereafter, MLE and LS, respectively), which select control variables for each value of the continuous treatment.
-By relying on kernel smoothing method, we require a different penalty loading than the traditional Lasso method. \cite{CZW11} and \cite{NL14} developed general theories of estimation, inference, and hypothesis testing of penalized (Pseudo) MLE.
-We complement their results by considering the local likelihood with an $L_{1}$ penalty term. \cite{BCCW15} constructed uniformly valid confidence intervals for the Z-estimators of unconditional moment equalities.
+To address the former, we use penalized local Maximum Likelihood and Least Square estimations (hereafter, MLE and LS, respectively) to select control variables for each value of the continuous treatment.
+The penalized local LS was previously studied by \cite{K15} and \cite{LM16}.\footnote{We thank the referee for the reference.} The local MLE complements the LS method by estimating a nonlinear and high-dimensional model with varying coefficients indexed by not only the continuous treatment variable but also a location variable.
+Our approach directly extend the distribution regression proposed in \cite{CFM13} to the high-dimensional varying coefficient setting.
+By relying on kernel smoothing method, we require a different penalty loading than the traditional Lasso method. \cite{CZW11} and \cite{NL14} develop general theories of estimation, inference, and hypothesis testing of penalized (Pseudo) MLE.
+We complement their results by considering the local likelihood with an $L_{1}$ penalty term. \cite{BCCW15} construct uniformly valid confidence bands for the Z-estimators of unconditional moment equalities.
 Our results are not covered by theirs, either, as our parameters are defined based on conditional moment equalities.
-To prove the statistical properties of the penalized local MLE and LS, we establish a local version of the compatibility condition (\citeauthor{BV11}, \citeyear{BV11}), which itself is new to the best of our knowledge.
+To prove the statistical properties of the penalized local MLE, we establish a local version of the compatibility condition (\citeauthor{BV11}, \citeyear{BV11}), which itself is new to the best of our knowledge.